Dhanush9972/fortune-billing-system/README.md

 * **🌗 Modern UI & Security:** * Persistent Dark/Light mode user interface.
     * Protected by encrypted `Werkzeug` hashed login credentials.
     * Deployed locally using the high-performance `Waitress` WSGI production server.
+* ## Data base system locally in .db format:
+  To store the data of previous customers and item data and etc
 ---

 ## 🧮 How the Billing Engine Works